Saturday, 28 December 2024

 Chemical Paste fluxes

 These fluxes come in a variety of compositions.
-You need to be careful about choosing, as some are very difficult to clean off the glass or solder line or joint.
+You need to be careful about choosing, as some are very difficult to clean off the glass, solder line, or joint.
 They do produce chemical fumes, so a fume mask is advisable while using this kind of flux.
 The paste does not require re-application if left, so the whole piece can be fluxed at once.

 Acid fluxes

-Acid fluxes such as the kind that is in the core of plumbers solder are intended to clean the joint at the same time as acting as the wetting agent.
-These are not recommended for stained glass work as they can affect the glass surfaces, especially irridised glass.
-They do produce fumes that require the user to have on a fume mask while soldering.
+Acid fluxes such as is in the core of plumbers solder are intended to clean the joint at the same time as acting as the wetting agent.
+These are not recommended for stained glass work as they can affect the glass surfaces, especially iridised glass.
+They do produce fumes that require the user to take precautions while soldering.
 The ease of cleaning relates to the particular composition of the flux, so testing samples is required before application.

 See also: